suvam0451/dhaaga/.github/pull_request_template.md

 This project accepts incoming contributions under MIT-compatible licenses only.

-*(This gives the author flexibility and assurance as a dev/publisher, while keeping the source code available for public benefit.)*
+*(This gives me flexibility and assurance as a dev/publisher, while keeping the source code available for public benefit.
+I would like to one day fully change the license to MIT, when I feel I no longer need that assurance.)*

 ## Pre-Requisites